 Use our self-study guide to improve your English-speaking skills.

-Why is it important to improve your English speaking skills from the first stages?
+Why is improving your English speaking skills from the first stages important?
 Many learners measure their learning success by how well they can engage in a conversation in English.
 Most students see speaking as the goal, not as a learning strategy.
 Yet speaking is arguably the key to English language learning and probably the fastest way to develop your overall level of English.

 Before going into how to develop your speaking skills, let’s understand what it involves.

 In an English language school, four types of communication skills are taught: speaking, writing, reading, and listening.
 These language skills are also known as productive (speaking and writing) and receptive skills (listening and reading).
 Speaking and writing are considered productive skills since they both involve linguistic output, but reading and listening are considered receptive skills.
 Alternatively, the producing skills may be referred to as active skills and the receptive skills as passive skills.

 That means that when you are speaking in English, you’re actively switching between receptive (listening) and productive (speaking) skills.
 On top of that, your brain is also relying on your knowledge of the language in terms of grammar, vocabulary, word order and pronunciation.
 And that’s why it can be so challenging.

 10 Tips to improve your English speaking skills quickly

 We interviewed our professors to compile the ultimate list of tried-and-tested techniques.

 You should start speaking from the beginning – whether you’re a beginner or advanced level student, you need to make time to develop your English speaking skills at every level, in the same way, you develop your grammar skills.
 Make simple sentences and small dialogues.
 Also practise small conversations in your head.
 You can also talk to yourself or record yourself.
 It’s best to download an app that helps you speak.
 Sometimes these apps also have a chat function so that you can always talk to someone if there is no one to listen to you.